ifechukwuobiezue/Solana-gas-fee-tracker/README.md

 ngrok http 3000
 ```
 Assuming your backend is running on port 3000.
-This will generate a public URL (e.g., http://xyz.ngrok.io).
-Use this URL to expose your webhook to external services.
+This will generate a public URL (e.g., http://xyz.ngrok.io/webhook).
+Use this URL as your stream destination.

 #### 4. Install Frontend Dependencies
 Navigate to the frontend directory: